nelmio/NelmioApiDocBundle/Resources/doc/index.md

 }
 ```

-* `api`: the api under which this resource will be shown.
-Leave empty to specify the default api.
-Either a single api, or
+* `views`: the view(s) under which this resource will be shown.
+Leave empty to
-  an array of apis.
+  specify the default view.
+Either a single view, or an array of views.

 Each _filter_ has to define a `name` parameter, but other parameters are free.
 Filters are often optional
 parameters, and you can document them as you want, but keep in mind to be consistent for the whole documentation.